What are the best solar panels for your home?

 • I want to make a great financial investment

 As with any other technology product, there's a range of pricing and quality among available solar panels.
-Let's consider this range in the context of the three motivators above.
+Let's consider the options in the context of the three motivators above.

 I want to own best-in-class technology